 I've had great luck making a big batch of these and storing them in the fridge or freezer for later.
 You should be able to store them for up to a week in the fridge.
 Alternatively, you could freeze them for later.
 The night before you want one, put it in the fridge and it'll be thawed by morning.

-Are muffins healthy?
+Are almond flour zucchini muffins healthy?

-These almond flour zucchini muffins are healthy in my book because they're high in protein and low in sugar.
-They won't send your blood sugar through the roof and will leave you feeling fuller for longer.
-Many muffin recipes have a LOT of sugar and use refined flours, which is a blood sugar spike just waiting to happen.
+These almond flour zucchini muffins are healthy in my book because they’re high in protein and low in sugar.
+They won’t send your blood sugar through the roof and will leave you feeling fuller for longer.
+Many muffin recipes have a LOT of sugar and use refined flour, which is a blood sugar spike just waiting to happen.

 Almond Flour Zucchini Muffins {Paleo, GF, DF}